-|RAM (also called Memory)||At least 8 GB recommended||More RAM will also allow you to run more applications concurrently without seeing a slowdown.|
+|RAM (also called Memory)||8 GB||More RAM will also allow you to run more applications concurrently without seeing a slowdown.|

-|* SSD (Solid State Drive)|
+|SSD (Solid State Drive)|

-|256 GB HDD or more||* Solid state drives (SSD) are much faster than traditional hard drives.
 Unless you have large numbers of enormous files on your computer (i.e. movies, large pictures, high quality audio files, CAD files, etc.), then having an SSD will make your computer feel much faster than a traditional hard drive.
-You can also augment a relatively small SSD with an external hard drive, thereby, allowing you to store large files on the external drive if you do not use them frequently, or read/write them often.
+You can also augment a relatively small SSD with an external hard drive, thereby allowing you to store large files on the external drive if you do not use them frequently, or read/write them often.

-Hard disk drives are slower but are larger and less expensive than Solid state drive (SSD).
+Hard disk drives (HDD) are slower but are larger and less expensive than Solid state drive (SSD).
 This large amount is useful because file sizes can grow to be very large and some particularly large file types can quickly fill your hard drive space.

-|Operating system||Windows: Windows 10|
+|Operating system||Microsoft Windows 10|

-|Graphics card||Integrated graphics|
+|Graphics card||Intel Integrated graphics|

-|Graphic cards come either integrated or distinctly attached to the motherboard.
-Integrated graphics are slower, but cost less, and are generally sufficient whereas dedicated graphics cards are ideal for gamers.|
+|Graphic cards come either integrated or distinctly attached to the system board.
+Integrated graphics cost less, and are sufficient for general computing.|

 Dedicated graphics cards are frequently included on workstation computers because they can improve the speed of rendering or modeling applications.
-A dedicated graphics card will improve the gaming experience for serious gamers to run all games on high settings.

-|802.11 is a wireless protocol that allows your computer to connect to WiFi networks/|
+|802.11 is a wireless protocol that allows your computer to connect to WiFi networks.|

 If your computer does not come with a wired network port, we recommend purchasing a wired network adapter.
 Wired network connections offer greater stability and faster speed than wireless.